CHAPTER 3 (PART 3)

 The examples moving from chord I to chord IV are common in both static and dynamic harmony and the examples moving form chord I to chord VI are common in dynamic harmony, in which case the progression is a β (beta) chord progression.

-The following is an example of a) (i)
+The following is an example of a) (i):

-The following is an example of b) (ii):
+The following is an example of b) (ii) This example has a slower harmonic rhythm:

 So far, we have only considered diatonic passing chords.
-However, the number of possibilities for chromatic passing notes is enormous.
-Any two notes separated by a tone in two successive functional chords could be elaborated by a stepwise chromatic filling in note.
+However, the number of possibilities for chromatic passing notes is much greater.
+Any two notes separated by a tone in two successive functional chords can be elaborated by a stepwise chromatic filling in note.
 For example, C# can fill in the gap between C and D. Chromatic passing notes are even possible between two notes a minor third apart.
 For example, the space between the descending C to A interval, in C major, can be filled in by a B-flat in place of the diatonic B-natural.

 Next Section